SiddharthUptake/soham-buildings/README.md

-# Getting Started with Soham Indutrial Park
+# Getting Started with Soham Industrial Park

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).